sous-chefs/line/README.md

 ```

 # Notes
-So far, the only resource implemented are
+So far, the only resources implemented are

 ```ruby
 append_if_no_line